-Merchants who use a P2PE-validated solution aren’t held responsible for any data loss, fees or penalties that may result from fraud.
+Businesses who use a P2PE-validated solution aren’t held responsible for any data loss, fees or penalties that may result from fraud.

 Purchase Amount Filter

-E-commerce merchants have become increasingly focused on securing their digital assets, including a customer’s personally identifiable information, and have implemented risk management programs that help them:
+Ecommerce businesses have become increasingly focused on securing their digital assets, including a customer’s personally identifiable information, and have implemented risk management programs that help them:

 Skimming is the act of using hard-to-spot electronic devices or card readers at point-of-sale systems to capture and copy electronically transmitted account information from a valid credit or debit card.
 The fraudster then clones that data on a counterfeit card to make in-store purchases, uses the card information to place fraudulent online transactions or sells the data on the deep web.

-Payment services like Apple and Android use tokenization to protect sensitive data, swapping out the personal information with randomly generated data.
+Payment services like Apple and Android use tokenization to protect sensitive data, swapping out personal information with randomly generated data.
 As a result, a customer’s actual credit card data is never used or accessed.

 There are three benefits to using tokenization:

-- The process is frictionless for and nearly invisible to customers.
+- The process is frictionless for (and nearly invisible to) customers.

 - This technology helps protect against the theft of credit card information during the transaction process.

-Tokenization is currently believed to be one of the best solutions currently available that can secure credit card transactions without significantly altering the cardholder experience.
+Tokenization is believed to be one of the best solutions currently available that can secure credit card transactions without significantly altering the cardholder experience.